The Best Everyday Bags for Women (Timeless, Wearable, Worth It)

 These are the shoulder bags I reach for most often.
 A mix of polished and slouchy styles that I keep coming back to because they work so well with how I actually dress.

 My Toteme T-lock bag was a gift from my husband a few years ago.
 It was high on my wishlist, and is the bag I reach for most when going out to dinner.
 It’s minimal but so chic and makes everything I wear with it feel more elevated.
 It’s that rare bag that works with both casual dinner outfits and dressier pieces.
-It also doubles as a clutch with the removeable strap.
+It also doubles as a clutch with the removable strap.

 I have a collection of Sezane bags that I truly love.
 You can read more about them in my detailed review of Sézane bags.